Jack Gosiewski: Background

 Gosiewski was born in Murwillumbah, New South Wales, Australia.
 Gosiewski is of Polish descent.

 He played his junior rugby league for the Mullumbimby Giants, before being signed by the South Sydney Rabbitohs.

 Playing career

 Early career

 In 2013 and 2014, Gosiewski played for the South Sydney Rabbitohs' NYC team, captaining the side in 2014.
 In 2015, he graduated to their New South Wales Cup team, North Sydney Bears.
 At the conclusion of the 2015 season, he played 18 games for North Sydney and scored 4 tries.

 2016

 In round 10 of the 2016 NRL season, Gosiewski made his NRL debut for South Sydney against the Parramatta Eels.
 He played a total of 5 games for South Sydney in 2016, for most of the season though, he featured for North Sydney, making 9 appearances and scoring 3 tries.
 In October, he re-signed with Souths on a one-year contract until the end of 2017.

 2017

+Gosiewski spent most of the 2017 NRL season out with a torn patella.